Slice of Life: A writer at work

 By CHELSEY B. COOMBS

-URBANA — Amy Hassinger sits at her built-in desk, completely straight in her chair, between two floor-to-ceiling white bookshelves that hold titles such as The New York Public Library American History Desk Reference, Stephen King's On Writing, Virginia Wolfe's Orlando and many years of The Best American Short Stories anthologies.
+URBANA — Amy Hassinger sits at her built-in desk, completely straight in her chair, between two floor-to-ceiling white bookshelves that hold titles such as The New York Public Library American History Desk Reference, Stephen King's On Writing, Virginia Woolf's Orlando and many years of The Best American Short Stories anthologies.
 Early morning light streams through the window that overlooks her Urbana neighborhood and bathes her freckled face and short brown hair.
 Her chocolate-brown dog, Hachi, nudges her hand, but she ignores him and furrows her brow.
 Her husband is at work and her kids are off to school, and the only sound in the room is Amy's pen scratching on a legal pad.

 She is a writer at work.